thytng/project-hpa/README.md

 ### The Heuristic

 The A* algorithm is one of the most popular choices for pathfinding in computer science due to its efficiency, optimality, and completeness.
 It is also fairly flexible and can be used in a wide range of contexts.
 A* is essentially an informed version of Dijkstra’s as it knows in advance the target destination, and it factors in this knowledge with a heuristic function, the approximate cost from the current node to the goal.
 Each node x is assigned an f score, where `f(x) = g(x) + h(x)`, with `g(x)` being the distance from the current node to the starting node, and `h(x)` the heuristic distance from the current node to the destination.
-A* only expands on a node if its `f` score is the current smallest, therefore reducing the amount of nodes that are considered in regular Dijkstra’s.
+A* only expands on a node if its `f` score is the current smallest, therefore reducing the amount of nodes that are considered in regular Dijkstra’s (Swift, 2017)

 ### Pseudo-Pseudocode